Yulia Latynina: Views

+Despite being libertarian in views, she has consistently voiced opinions that contradict that.
+In her article dated 25 March 2025, she tries to criticise the statement that Russians as nation have to through the same process that Germans went through after World War II by misrepresenting statistics of Holocaust and falsely comparing them to the victims of the war in Ukraine.
+While doing so she also takes most of the blame for the start of World War II from Adolf Hitler and the Nazi Party, claiming that the countries of Eastern Europe that appeared after the breakup of Austria-Hungary after the World War I: "After the First World War Germany was labeled to be the guilty one, Austria was separated.
+New countries of Eastern Europe with the approval of the winners built their local Nazism".
+She also goes on to say that "Nazism in Europe started not in Germany.
+It began in these small countries.
+German Nazism was a response to that".
+In one more claim she hints that Czechoslovakia was conducting a genocide of Sudeten Germans by comparing their treatment to Rwandan genocide: "Tomáš Masaryk promised to Woodrow Wilson that he'd build a new Switzerland, but instead he built Rwanda.
+No wonder Sudeten Germans have all supported Hitler."

 Attacks

 In retaliation for her political stance and categorical statements, Latynina became a victim of several attacks.
-On August 20, 2016, she was assaulted by two men in motorcycle helmets who poured feces on her.
+On 20 August 2016, she was assaulted by two men in motorcycle helmets who poured feces on her.
 On the night of 18 and 19 July 2017, unknown assailants attacked Latynina's house and sprayed it with a very pungent and caustic type of gas of unknown composition.
 Along with herself, 8 people were additionally injured in the gas attack, including four elderly people and two children.
 She said that she would not bring the case to the officials as police had not investigated some attacks on opposition politicians, however, Dmitry Muratov reported the attack to the police.

 On 2 September, Latynina's car was set on fire.
 The investigator said that "the car caught fire by itself".
 On 9 September, Latynina announced that she and her family are leaving Russia and would not return "in the near future".
 She called the car's arson an attempted murder.
 According to her father, Latynina had been under surveillance for some time, and the attackers were not bandits but an organized group that received commands from certain influential people.

 In emigration

-In 2022, Latynina joined the Anti-war committee.
-She has been a member of the Anti-War Committee of Russia since February 2022.
+Latynina has been a member of the Anti-War Committee of Russia since February 2022.
 In September of the same year, she was included in the Russian list of foreign agents.